How to Clean an Iron

 - Gently rub your paste onto the cooled surface of your iron.
 Avoid getting the paste into the steam holes.

-- Wash off the paste with a towel soaked in water and let your iron dry completely before using it on your next wrinkled article of clothing.
+- Wash off the paste with a towel soaked in water and let your iron dry completely before using it.

 If water isn’t doing the trick, mix some vinegar with your baking soda and follow the same steps.

-Your iron’s steam holes are just as important as the surface and they are a little bit harder to clean.
-All you need to effectively clean the holes are some cotton swabs.
+Your iron’s steam holes are just as important as the surface.
+All you need to effectively clean them are some cotton swabs.